Call Now 866.523.4167

 In many cases, you can only hold a property owner or manager responsible for defects they actually knew about.
 However, if you are an invitee, you may also hold property owners or occupiers accountable for hazards they had constructive knowledge of.
 In certain situations, you can hold the owners responsible for hazards that they reasonably should have found upon inspection and should have corrected or warned against.

 As you can see, premises liability in Texas is not simple.
 Numerous factors influence the legal duty owed to you at the time of the accident.
 To determine the other party’s duty and your legal rights, call a premises liability lawyer as soon as possible.
-At Begum Law Group Injury Lawyers, we will thoroughly review your situation and advise you of your rights.
+At The Law Giant, Personal Injury & Accident Lawyers, we will thoroughly review your situation and advise you of your rights.
 If you have a valid premises liability claim, we can guide you through the legal and insurance claim processes.

 Premises Liability Cases We Handle

-Our veteran attorneys at Begum Law Group Injury Lawyers handle all types of premises liability claims.
+Our veteran attorneys at The Law Giant, Personal Injury & Accident Lawyers handle all types of premises liability claims.
 However, you were hurt, whatever the type of premises, do not hesitate to call us.
 We are here to help.

 Negligent Maintenance